Who should fill out the form?

 What information do I need to complete the form?

-- your family name(s) and your given name(s) (exactly as it is written on the passport or proof of status in Canada document you submit).
+- your family name(s) and your given name(s) (exactly as it is written on the passport or proof of status in the Canada document you submit).

 - your date of birth